 During the life of a vehicle the manager provides information (including reports) relevant to the vehicle, in order to enable investors to understand the performance of the vehicle and its compliance with the vehicle strategy, and to be satisfied that it meets the objectives established in the business plan.
 See section 5 of the Corporate Governance Assessment tool.
 Investors and non-executive officers need to be in a position to, for example:

-- assess the performance of the vehicle against given targets, such as relative benchmarks;
+- assess the performance of the vehicle against given targets, such as industry peer groups;

 - understand the progress compared to the business plan and forecasts;